 To make a mixture that will let you remove your acrylics in an even gentler way, Edwards says to add a small amount of a mineral-based product such as baby oil to your warmed acetone, as this will gently lift the acrylic from the natural nail.
 Soak your nails for 45 minutes so that the fake nails come off nicely, no prying necessary.

 Clip Your Nails and Use a Recovery Kit

 Clip your nails to an active (shorter) length, and then file and shape the top layer of your nails to break the seal of the gel.
-Edwards suggests that as your natural nails grow, you should place a strengthener on your nails to fortify the new layers—like the one included with the Manicovery Recovery Care Kit from KISS, which is a great option.
+Edwards suggests that as your natural nails grow, you should place a strengthener on your nails to fortify the new layers.